dharanidadi/Week_0/README.md

 Now, you can refer to the [tutorials](http://wiki.ros.org/ROS/Tutorials#Beginner_Level) on ROS wiki for further instructions.

-Go through the official tutorials mentioned above and the explanations given below to maintain an intuitive understanding of the concepts.
+Go through the official tutorials mentioned above and the explanations given below to develop an intuitive understanding of the concepts.

 #### Nodes